V-Sekai/manuals/demo_to_game/000_store.md

 ./weed s3
 ```

-This will start the SeaweedFS master server and the S3 gateway.
+This will start the SeaweedFS primary server and the S3 gateway.

 ## Step 4: Deploying the Elixir Application